Quantitative understanding of negative thermal expansion in scandium trifluoride from neutron total scattering measurements: Discussion and conclusions

 \section{Discussion and conclusions}

 Our two key conclusions from the analysis of the RMC configurations discussed above are that that the NTE arises from a set of phonons with wave vectors around the lines of RUMs in reciprocal space and which are sufficiently extensive because of the relatively lower force constants associated with bending the bonds within the \ce{ScF6} coordination octahedra than in related systems, and that the transverse displacement of the F atoms, although associated with a quartic mode, can be well described by a Gaussian distribution whose width varies linearly with temperature, consistent with a renormalised harmonic phonon model.
 These results are closely related, since the RUMs are exactly the modes that will have small quadratic terms and in which the quartic terms are thus expected to be dominant.
-What they show is that the non-RUM vibrations make dominant contributions to the thermal expansion, and in particular to the NTE, of ScF$_3$.
+What they show is that the quasi-RUM vibrations make dominant contributions to the thermal expansion, and in particular to the NTE, of ScF$_3$.
+A similar conclusion was reached by the authors of reference \cite{Bird:2020dz} by a different type of analysis.